kaiachain/kaia-docs/docs/references/sdk/ether-js.md

 ## Interacting with smart contracts

-To interact with an existing smart contract on Klaytn, create a new `interact.js` file in your project folder by running this command:
+To interact with an existing smart contract on Kaia, create a new `interact.js` file in your project folder by running this command:

 ```bash
 touch interact.js
 ```

 After creating this file, initialize ethers as done in the `initialize` section.
-In this section, you will use ethers.js to interact with a smart contract on Klaytn by instantiating a `Contract` object using the ABI and address of a deployed contract:
+In this section, you will use ethers.js to interact with a smart contract on Kaia by instantiating a `Contract` object using the ABI and address of a deployed contract:

 For the purpose of this guide, a simple_storage contract was compiled and deployed on [Remix IDE](../../build/tutorials/connecting-remix.md).
 We will be sending a transaction to the contract by calling the `store` function and also reading from it by calling the `retrieve` function.